J4ck3LSyN-Gen2/Alien/readme.md

     1. alienPythonicExample.py
     2. helloworld.json

-    Where bother are different forms of libraries that can be imported, I will add more to them as time goes on.
+    Where both are different forms of libraries that can be imported, I will add more to them as time goes on.

 * **ALNv2020/interpreterScripts/**